aqxiy/peptidecoffee/README.md

 ### A general purpose offshoot: https://github.com/aqxiy/ifc
 ### But also a utilable coffee for brain enlivening, not a daily but more a long term hack: https://github.com/aqxiy/inExt-coffee

 There may be a way to sequence coffees for brain benefit.
-I would say peptidecoffee, coffee, mpcoffee, ifc, mcoffee, inExt-coffee
+I would say peptidecoffee, coffee, mpcoffee, ifc, mcoffee, inExt-coffee ;; maybe peptide coffee in-between as well.
+Otherwise that initiating order respected.
+Idea is to ultimately "fill up" on something.

 ## Ceramic cup [recommendation at end]